 - 1. To ensure a child's safety, no child is to be left alone or unsupervised by staff, consultants, contractors or volunteers while under their care. - 2.
-No child shall be handled roughly in any way including shaking, pushing, shoving, pinching, slapping, biting, kicking, pulling hair or spanking. - 3.
-No child shall ever be placed in a locked room, closet or box. - 4.
-No discipline shall ever be delegated to another child.
+No child will be handled roughly in any way including shaking, pushing, shoving, pinching, slapping, biting, kicking, pulling hair or spanking. - 3.
+No child will ever be placed in a locked room, closet or box. - 4.
+No discipline will ever be delegated to another child.
 (Example: Johnny, go over there and hit Mary.) - 5.
-No food shall ever be withheld, or given, as a means of discipline. - 6.
-No child shall ever be disciplined for lapses in toilet training. - 7.
-No child shall ever be disciplined for not sleeping during rest time. - 8.
-No child shall ever be disciplined by using physical activity or outdoor time as a punishment or reward. - 9.
-No child shall be removed from the classroom unless accompanied by an adult to supervise him. - 10.
-No child shall be verbally abused.
+No food will ever be withheld, or given, as a means of discipline. - 6.
+No child will ever be disciplined for lapses in toilet training. - 7.
+No child will ever be disciplined for not sleeping during rest time. - 8.
+No child will ever be disciplined by using physical activity or outdoor time as a punishment or reward. - 9.
+No child will be removed from the classroom unless accompanied by an adult to supervise him. - 10.
+No child will be verbally abused.
 This includes, but is not limited to, the following: - a. yelling at children - b. teasing children - c. ridiculing or shaming children - d. using threats, abusive or profane language either directed at or in the presence of children, parents or staff - e.
 No child shall be subject to the use of derogatory remarks about the child or child's family - 11.
-No child shall be stood where he is facing a corner or wall for punishment. - 12.
-No child shall be forced to eat; however, all children shall be encouraged to try new foods.
+No child will be stood where he is facing a corner or wall for punishment. - 12.
+No child will be forced to eat; however, all children shall be encouraged to try new foods.

-Effective behavior management strategies includes careful planning, providing children with meaningful learning opportunities and the use of guidance procedures such as redirection and planned ignoring to support children as they navigate the development of social relationships with peers and teachers.
-Positive, supportive relationships between staff, children and parents are important for healthy social and emotional development.
+Effective behavior management strategies includes careful planning, providing children with meaningful and engaging learning opportunities and the use of guidance procedures such as redirection and planned ignoring to support children as they navigate the development of social relationships with peers and teachers.
+Positive, supportive relationships between staff, children, and parents are important for healthy social and emotional development.

 - 1. Head Start staff will use effective communication with children at all times.
-Use open-ended questions such as "Why are you upset today?" or "What happened to make you upset?" - 2.
+Staff will use open-ended questions such as "Why are you upset today?" or "What happened to make you upset?" - 2.
 Staff will use proactive interventions when monitoring and interacting with children in their class. - a.
 Find out what the behavior is and document. - b.
 What causes or triggers the behavior? - c.
 Provide positive behaviors to replace inappropriate behaviors. - d.
 Consistently model positive behaviors. - 3.
 Staff will ensure that children are being monitored at all times to prevent situations from occurring in any environments that would cause inappropriate behaviors. - 4.
 Staff will talk with the children about their expectations and the types of behaviors they would like for the children to display in the classroom. - 5.
 Staff will teach and model the desired behavior they want and expect from children in the classroom. - 6.
-Staff will use positive moments to encourage good behaviors that are being used by children and award the behavior with a high five or "great job." - 7.
+Staff will use positive moments to encourage good behaviors that are being used by children and award the behavior with a positive descriptive praise or positive gestures (high-five, thumbs up, etc.). - 7.
 Staff will avoid giving negative directives to children such as saying "no," "don't" or "stop." - 8.
 Staff will use appropriate tones of voice at all times when interacting with children. - 9.
 Staff will use positive redirections when communicating with children that are displaying inappropriate behavior.